-Child pornography can give rise to state and federal charges in Texas.
+Varghese Summersett aggressively defends child pornography charges at the state and federal level.
+In fact, our firm was one of the first in the country to go to a federal jury trial over the now infamous Operation Pacifier.
 Possession of Child pornography is a violation of both Texas state law and federal law.

 Federal Possession of Child Pornography Laws

 18 USC 2252 makes the receipt, distribution, and possession of child pornography a federal offense.
 18 USC 2251 makes it a federal offense to produce child pornography.
 Enticing a child to engage in prostitution or engage in sexual activity is an offense under 18 U.S.C.
 2422.
 For purposes of most federal offenses, a child or “minor” is a person under the age of 18.

 Federal Child Pornography Sentencing Ranges

 The Federal Sentencing Guidelines, although they are only advisory and not mandatory, set out heavy sentences for individuals who are found guilty of a child pornography related offense.
 There are a number of ways to prosecute child pornography at the federal level:

 Possession of child pornography is punishable by up to 10 years for a first-time offender.
 18 USC 2252(b)2.
 Receipt or distribution of child pornography carries with it a punishment range of 5-20 years for first-time offenders.
 A first-time offender under 18 USC 2251 for production of child pornography will face a punishment range of 15-35 years.
 Enticing a child to engage in prostitution or engage in sexual activity carries a punishment range of 10 years to life.
 Pursuant to 18 U.S.C.
 2251, any federal offense that involves the production of child pornography has a basic punishment range of 15 to 30 years in prison.
 Furthermore, pursuant to 18 USC 3559(e), a person who has been previously convicted of production of child pornography may face a mandatory life sentence.